 Again, the number one factor is consistency.
 If you’re trying to fit this model as closely as possible every month, your investment account will be thankful in a few years from now, even if you found a couple of bumps in the road during a few particular months.

-One of the benefits of direct deposit is that you can have 80% of your paycheck put into your checking and 20% into your savings.
+One of the benefits of direct deposit is that you can have 80% of your paycheck put into your checking and 20% into your savings account.
 You could also have a separate checking account for your bills and one for your fun money and have your paycheck distributed that way.

 Have your bills set to auto-pay, allow 20% to go to your investment account, and more.
 This is a great way to budget with minimal day-to-day effort.